 You can be one yourself by having 'War hero' as your background and 'Scholarly' as one of your traits, or 'Professor' as your background and 'Athletic' as one of your traits.

-Balcony Speech: Since the third instalment your character can deliver one from the palace.
-It raises your standing among the people gathered to hear it.
+Balcony Speech: In 3 and 4, El Presidente can deliver one from the palace.
+It raises the respect of the people gathered to hear it.

 Rising to power through military coup in Tropico 3.
-The description states that you failed to take power for so many times that he dictator of the island takes pity on you and gives you the poorest island in the entire region to rule.
+The description states that you failed to take power so many times that the dictator of the island takes pity on you and gives you the poorest island in the entire region to rule.

 The sanitarium in Modern Times can brainwash Tropicans to respect El Presidente more.